mvyasu/tf-lore/content/Seasons/S01/07_CNS_Reddit_Posts.md

 ---
 title: Season 1 Reddit Posts
-description: A list of reddit posts made on the r/cns subreddit by user @4RCU5 during Season 1.
+description: A list of reddit posts made on the r/cns subreddit by user @4RCU5 during Season 1 of THE FINALS.
 date: 2024-03-02T00:00:00
 tags:
   - reddit